This article provides general performance guidelines for working with VPN in Security Gateway R77 and above.

 Visitor Mode is supported by the legacy SecureClient and by Endpoint Connect (Endpoint Security) Client.

-Each packet in Visitor Mode is processed in user space, which cause load on CPU on Security Gateway (only several hundred Visitor Mode clients can be handled by the Security Gateway).
+Each packet in Visitor Mode is processed in user space, which causes a load on CPU on Security Gateway (only several hundred Visitor Mode clients can be handled by the Security Gateway).

 In SecureClient, if enabled by the user, Visitor Mode is never automatically turned off.
 It is recommended that users only enable Visitor Mode when essential (typical to Airport and Hotel Wi-Fi spots), and disable it afterwards.